-The Transactions tab of the Edit Job or New Job Wizard allows you to modify the transaction mix, add or delete user scenarios, add or delete transactions, or modify SQL for the selected test in the job.
+The Transactions tab of the Edit Job or New Job Wizard allows you to modify transaction details and transaction test options, including the following:

+- · Modify the transaction mix

+- Add or delete transactions

+- Add or delete user scenarios

+- · Modify SQL for the selected test in the job

-To modify the transaction mix in a test
+To modify the transactions in a test

 - 1. In the Edit Job or New Job Wizard, select a test under Workload in the left pane. - 2.
-From the Test Options tab, select the Transactions tab. - 3.
-Use the Transactions tab to modify transactions and/or transaction mix for the selected test.
+From the Test Options tab, select the Transactions tab.

+3. Use the Transactions tab to modify transactions and/or transaction mix for the selected test.
 Review the following for additional information:

-Edit Click to edit the selected user scenario or transaction.
-The ------------------------------------------------------------------- -- scenario/transaction opens in a dialog for editing.
-When editing a scenario or transaction, you can: • Review the list of SQL in the user scenario.
+🧪 Edit Click Edit to edit the selected user scenario or transaction.
+The scenario/transaction opens in a dialog for editing.
+When editing a scenario or transaction, you can: Review the list of SQL in the user scenario.
 Review the benchmark transaction.
 Add additional transactions to the user scenario.
 Delete SQL or transactions from the user scenario.
 Edit a SQL statement or its bind parameter.
 Specify latency for each SQL, each transaction, or for the user scenario.
-See About Latency on page 143 for more information.
-1 Move the selected item up or down in the list in the Transaction tab.
-Transaction Tab Review the following column descriptions for the Transaction tab.
-Columns Weight column -(Transactions) The likelihood a transaction executes by a virtual user.
+See Specify Latency on page 156 for more information.
+To modify latency for all child transactions of a user scenario at one time, right-click the scenario and select Replace Child Latencies .
+1 Reorganize transactions.
+Use these buttons to move the selected item up or down in the list in the Transaction tab.
+Transaction Tab Columns Column descriptions.
+Review the following column descriptions for the Transaction tab.
+Weight column-(Transactions) The likelihood a transaction executes by a virtual user.
 (Not available in Test SQL for Scalability.) • Transaction weight definition: If a test has two transactions, A and B, with A having the weight of one and B having the weight of six, transaction B will run six times for every time A runs once.
 The run order is randomly generated for users.
 Percentages column -(Transactions) Transaction's weight as a percentage or the total weight.
 (Not available in Test SQL for Scalability.)
 Users -(User scenarios) Displays the number of users tested during replay for this scenario.
 Double-click to edit.
 Executions -(User scenarios) Displays the number of executions for this scenario.
 Double-click to edit.
-Ave. number of statements per commit (Replication test only) Specify the number of statements to include in a commit.
+Latency column-See the following for descriptions of latency types: Interarrival Time Keying Time Think Time Ave. number of statements per commit (Replication test only) Specify the number of statements to include in a commit.
 Use this option to attempt to simulate typical transactions.
 Add SQL Transactions Add additional transactions to the test.
-Select one of the following from the drop-down list and then click 3. • Add SQL Transactions-Add a SQL statement.
+Select one of the following from the drop-down list and then click 1.
+Add SQL Transactions-Add a SQL statement.
 You can enter SQL or import SQL from a file.
-See Add SQL Transactions on page 104 for more information.
-Or click I to launch the BF Script Wizard.
-See BFScript Wizard on page 198 for more information.
-Add Stored Procedures-Import SQL from a stored procedure. • Import Benchmark Transactions -Import one or more transactions from one of the standard benchmarks.
+See Add SQL Transactions on page 115 for more information.

+Import Benchmark Transactions-Import one or more transactions from one of the standard benchmarks.
 Add User Scenario Add a new user scenario to the test.
-Select one of the following from the drop-down list and then click 3. • Add User Scenario -Add a new user scenario and then populate it with transactions (from one of the categories listed above).
-Note: You can right-click a User Scenario and select Replace Child Latencies .
-See Replace Child Latencies on page 139 for more information.
+Select one of the following from the drop-down list and then click (2) .
+Add User Scenario-Add a new user scenario and then populate it with transactions (from one of the categories listed above). i Note: You can right-click a User Scenario and select Replace Child Latencies .
+See Replace Child Latencies on page 153 for more information.
 Add From Session Metafile-Add a user scenario by importing a transaction file.
+Replay User Load Add a new scenario to the test by importing a workload from an Oracle trace file, a SQL Server trace table, an ODBC trace file, or a text file.